Welcome to PayPal!

 PayPal Giving Fund Australia

 If you are a charity and hold a PayPal account, you may be eligible to participate in the PayPal Giving Fund program.
 PayPal Giving Fund Australia is a Public Ancillary Fund (ABN 65 106 950 945) registered with the Australian Charities and Not-for-profits Commission and endorsed by the Australian Taxation Office as a tax concession charity and deductible gift recipient.
-If you meet the eligibility requirements and receive a donation from the PayPal Giving Fund, you will be enrolled in the PayPal Giving Fund upon acceptance of that donation.
+If you meet the eligibility requirements as set out in the Charity Certification Policy, you will be enrolled in the PayPal Giving Fund upon acceptance of this user agreement.
+You will receive an email from us confirming your enrollment.
 Your relationship with the PayPal Giving Fund will be governed by its Charity User Agreement.
-If you don’t want to be enrolled or receive donations from the PayPal Giving Fund, you can opt-out at any time by contacting us.
+If you don't want to be enrolled or receive donations from the PayPal Giving Fund, you can opt-out at any time by contacting us.
 For more information, please see the PayPal Giving Fund Policies.

 Card not present transactions